WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 Warped Echo echoed hits no longer activating Planula & Repulsion Armor Plate. *(Like how it was specifically added to do that in prior versions)*\
 Warped Echo echoed hits double-dipping some damage *increases* of the attacker. *(i.e. Watch, Lunar Ruin)*\
 Warped Echo letting you live through OSP, even when OSP is meant to be disabled *(Curse, Low Health)*\
-Warped Echo reducing damage further after OSP. *(Which is not how OSP is meant to function)*
+Warped Echo reducing damage further after OSP. *(OSP is meant to be last damage limit)*

-Deus Ex Machina Blessing being consumed on attacks that cannot proc. *(Due to 0 damage or 0 procCoefficient)*
+Deus Ex Machina Blessing being consumed on attacks that cannot proc. *(0 damage or 0 procCoefficient attacks)*

-Stone Flux Pauldron reducing speed twice.
+Stone Flux Pauldron reducing speed twice. *(-200% rather than -100%)*

+Hearty Stew never working on certain amounts of Eclipse curse. *(Due to a floating point discrepancy)*

-All AC debuffs activating Growth Nectar.
+Most AC debuffs activating Growth Nectar. *(Because debuffs are not filtered out automatically, and they forgot to tag them manually)*

 Elusive Antler producing errors on things that move differently.
 (Stationary Turrets, RemoteOp Drones)\